Premonoidal and Kleisli double categories: Premonoidal double categories and central cells

-In this section we are going to introduce a double categorical version of the notion of premonoidal bicategories and center of a bicategory introduced in \cite{HF}.
+In this section we are going to introduce a double categorical version of the notion of premonoidal bicategories introduced in \cite{HF1}.
 For reader's convenience we recall the definition of a premonoidal bicategory.